Reduce Rendering Times in Premiere Pro

 Transcoding files and taking advantage of high-quality previews to speed up rendering in Premiere Pro are methods that allow you to work easily without waiting hours and hours to finish the job or suffer slowdowns while editing.

 Using the two methods together we get the best result.
 Time is wasted in the beginning, for transcoding, but it is all time gained while working.
 The biggest drawback could be the use of disk space.
-An hour of ProRes 422, perhaps HQ, will take up much more space than a H264 shot from a DSLR.
+An hour of ProRes 422, perhaps HQ, will take up much more space than an H264 shot from a DSLR.

 If you don’t have much space available, you could also mount in the native codec and take advantage of the previews for rendering and export.
-It would take up less space (the previews will still be larger files than the original ones), but at least we will have optimised some of the work.
+It would take up less space (the previews will still be larger files than the original ones), but at least we will have optimized some of the work.

 Tip #13: Make use of Smart Rendering